Candice1-bot/game-hub/README.md

 # Overview

 This is a responsive React app that fetches game data from the RAWG API and display the data in an organized way.
+It extended and updated Mosh Hamedani’s original tutorial.

 ## 1. Project Structure